taniietrinh/Benefits-With-Friends/Benefits-With-Friends_STD.md

 Actions/sample input data/expected outcomes:

-1. User click the delete button - System will display an error message saying no EBs were created
+1. User clicks the delete button - System will display an error message saying no EBs were created

 Postconditions: The system does nothing else.
 ****